designsecurity/progpilot/docs/OUTPUT.md

 ```
 - *vuln_rule*, *vuln_description*, *vuln_name*, *vuln_cwe* are defined in [**rules.json**](./CUSTOM_ANALYSIS.md) data file

-To make the distinction between these two kinds of vulnerabilities and ouputs you could use  *vuln_type* element which takes the value *custom*  or *taint-style*.
+You could use *vuln_type* element which takes the value *custom* or *taint-style* to distinguish the kind of vulnerability.